Technion Behavioral Data Science Symposium

 New Paper: How do We Update our Sense of Self?

 Although we experience our sense of Self as stable, it is constantly changing and being constantly updated.
 To understand how this happens, our new paper published in Cortex examines how sense of agency (SoA) is modulated by previous trials’ (aka serial dependence) stimuli and judgments, untangling the computational mechanisms allowing us to keep the Self

 New Paper: Impaired Sense of Agency in Psychosis

-In this preregistered study, we examined SoA and its associated confidence judgments using an embodied virtual reality paradigm in psychosis patients and controls.
-Our results show that psychosis patients not only have a severely reduced ability for discriminating their actions but they also do not show proper metacognitive insight into this
+In this new preregistered study, published in Schizophrenia, we examined SoA and its associated confidence judgments using an embodied virtual reality paradigm in psychosis patients and controls.
+Our results show that psychosis patients not only have a severely reduced ability to discriminate their actions but they also do not show proper metacognitive insight into this

 Our lab participated in the annual Gonda brain conference at Kfar Blum, in which our members presented research posters investigating the psychophysical, physiological, and behavioral measures of Sense of Reality, the kinematic aspects of Sense of Agency, and the neural representation of the parent-child attachment through the course of life.
 Between the lectures, we also